Unleash your best roar and become the king of the Finishers! 🦁

 Want to lend a hand?
 You can become a volunteer:

-Yes, free bag drop will be available at Place Bellecour and toilets along the start zones.
-However, you will not have access to lockers or showers.
+Yes, free baggage drop-offs will be available at Place Bellecour and toilets along the starting areas.
+However, there are no changing rooms or showers available.

 Absolutely!
-There will be pacers in each starting zone, they will carry large plumes in the colors of your zone.
+There will be pacers in each starting wave, identifiable by large feathers in the color of your wave.

-The competition is accessible to disabled athletes.
-You will find all the necessary information at this link.
+The event is accessible to disabled athletes.
+You can find all the necessary information on this link.

 A next-gen platform helping sports enthusiasts of all levels discover territories and heritage through races tailored to them.